SH801/openwind/README.md

 Final layers are then amalgamated into a single `tipheight_[HEIGHT TO TIP]__windconstraints` database table that defines overall site constraints for a turbine with height **[HEIGHT TO TIP]**.

 ### 4. Export final layers
 All PostGIS tables with prefix `tipheight_` will be exported as `GeoJSON`, `ESRI Shapefile`, `GeoPackage` and MapBox Vector Tiles (`mbtiles`).
-As the final wind constraint datasets are often highly detailed and interconnected, [Tippecanoe](https://github.com/felt/tippecanoe) is used to create optimized MapBox Vector Tiles that provide the best/fastest user experience.
+As the final wind constraint datasets are often highly detailed and interconnected, [Tippecanoe](https://github.com/felt/tippecanoe) is used to create optimized MapBox Vector Tiles that provide the most responsive user experience.

 In addition to exporting separate layers, a [QGIS](https://qgis.org/) file is also generated that provides an overview of the latest exported layers.
 The QGIS file uses `GeoPackage` files in the `[build-folder]/output/` and does not require a tileserver to be running.